kevinsullivan/cs-dm/notes/07-set-theory.rst

 Display notation
 ----------------

-In everyday mathematical writing, andin Dafny, we denote small sets by listing the elements of the set within curly brace.
+In everyday mathematical writing, and in Dafny, we denote small sets by listing the elements of the set within curly brace.
 If *S* is the set containing the numbers, one, two, and three, for example, we can write *S* as :math:`\{ 1, 2, 3 \}.`